morph-l2/morph-doc/docs/quick-start/2-wallet-setup.md

-You can also visit [chainlist](https://chainlist.org/?chain=11155111&search=morph&testnets=true) to add Morph testnet and Ethereum testnet
+You can also visit [chainlist](https://chainlist.org/?chain=11155111&search=morph&testnets=true) to add Morph testnet and Ethereum testnet.